codurance/site/src/_posts/2019-04-16-containers-with-docker.md

 This would be executed like `wait-for-db.sh java -jar realworldkata-1.0-SNAPSHOT-all.jar`.
 The script can do multiple things and at the end execute the application.

-Postges does something like this.
-Instead of having the `postgres` command as the startup point, it executes a script that sets the folder where the data will be stored, sets the password in the right environment variable and check if there is any `.sql` or `.sh` file to be run before starting the database.
+Postgres does something like this.
+Instead of having the `postgres` command as the startup point, it executes a script that sets the folder where the data will be stored, sets the password in the right environment variable and checks if there is any `.sql` or `.sh` file to be run before starting the database.

 [docker-library/postgres](https://github.com/docker-library/postgres/blob/ef04f3055bab11b10d3d5c41a659acfacf2c850b/10/docker-entrypoint.sh)